cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 grep -A 10 balances ~/.simapp/config/genesis.json
 ```

-With this initial balance, and before you run your blockchain, you still need to escape the catch-22 and include your bootstrap transactions in the genesis file.
+With this initial balance and before you run your blockchain, you still need to escape the catch-22 and include your bootstrap transactions in the genesis file.

-Note: In this scenario, you must meet the 2/3 threshold for validation, so you must stake at least `70000000stake` of your `100000000stake` in the `b9lab` account you just created.
-But make sure to not use all your stake, so you still have tokens to pay for gas.
-Don't forget to use your own `--chain-id`.
+**Note:** In this scenario you must meet the 2/3 threshold for validation, so you must stake at least `70000000stake` of your `100000000stake` in the `b9lab` account you just created.
+Make sure to not use all your stake, so you still have tokens to pay for gas.
+Do not forget to use your own `--chain-id`.

 ```bash
 $ ./simd gentx b9lab 70000000stake --chain-id test-chain-rT4wZY
 Genesis transaction written to "/Users/muratoener/.simapp/config/gentx/gentx-cf6bff39bb84da39d214138ebba8bcba4ccb848d.json"
 ```

-After having created this genesis transaction into its own file, collect all the genesis transactions with `collect-gentxs` to include it into your genesis file:
+After having created this genesis transaction in its own file, collect all the genesis transactions with `collect-gentxs` to include it into your genesis file:

 ```bash
 $ ./simd collect-gentxs